 Raise the wheel guard and turn the wheel until the displays of the outer plane imbalance position indicator are illuminated green.
+A tone will sound indicating top dead center.
 Apply the wheel weight at twelve o'clock position.
 Use the foot operated shaft lock to prevent shaft rotation while placing weights.

-C. Correct the inner plane in the same manner
+C. Correct the inner plane in the same manner.